mirage/mirage-www/tmpl/wiki/tutorial-lwt.md

 ##Mutexes and cooperation

 With Lwt, it is often possible to avoid mutexes altogether!
-The web server from the [Ocsigen](http://ocsigen.org) project uses only two, and the Mirage source code none.
+The web server from the [Ocsigen](http://ocsigen.org) project uses only two, and the MirageOS source code none.
 In usual concurrent systems, mutexes are used to prevent two (or more) threads executing concurrently on a given piece of data.
 This can happen when a thread is preemptively interrupted and another one starts running.
 In Lwt, a thread executes serially until it explicitly yields (most commonly via `bind`); for this reason, Lwt threads are said to be [cooperative](http://en.wikipedia.org/wiki/Cooperative_multitasking#Cooperative_multitasking.2Ftime-sharing).

 From the coder's perspective, it means that the evaluation of expressions without the `Lwt.t` type will *never* go through the thread scheduler.
 Note however, that it is possible to switch threads without executing the scheduler via the `wakeup` function.
 As a result, instead of surrounding an expression with `lock` and `unlock` statements, one can simply enforce that the type of the expression is not `Lwt.t` and check for the absence of calls to `wakeup`.
 Finally, be aware that some functions from the Lwt standard libraries do use thread switching.